chrisswaine/EDI/README.md

 - [x] 8ball: Gives a magic 8 ball response to a questions asked.
 - [x] firsttogo: One for the BR gamers.
 Generates a list of everyone in the same voice channel as you and will predict who will go down first.
 - [ ] joke: Tells a random joke.
-- [ ] horn: Plays an airhorn in the voice channel you are in.